dmitrybykovsky/hudi/docker/README.md

     --property schema.registry.url=http://schema-registry:8081 \
     --topic dbserver1-postgres.inventory.customers
 ```
 Note that all the records from postgres `customer` table have been ingested into Kafka.
-Also note the following:
-   * before image ("before" section of avro records) is null.
-That's because there was no previous versions of the records.
-   * after image ("after" section of avro records) is populated with the current version of corresponding postgres tables
-   * operation ("op field of avro record") is set to 'r'
-   * ts_ms is a kafka ingestion timestamp populated by Debezium Kafka Connector

 ### Step 3 : Ingest the initial snapshot from Kafka into Data Lake